My Goodness Kitchen

 • Leave a Comment

-Why You'll Love this Recipe
+Why You'll Love this Vegan Coleslaw

-• Ready in minutes,
+• It's ready in minutes,

-• Fuss-free with no weird ingredients
+• This classic slaw is fuss-free with no weird ingredients

-• Vegan, naturally gluten-free and nut-free
+• It's vegan, naturally gluten-free and nut-free

 Equipment